sympa-community/gpldoc/man/sympa_config.5.md

     Name of `add` scenario:

     - `auth` - restricted to owner with authentication
-    - `authdkim` - restricted to owner without authentication if DKIM signature is OK.
     - `closed` - add impossible
     - `owner` - add performed by list owner does not need authentication
     - `owner_notify` - add performed by owner does not need authentication (notification)
-    - `ownerdkim` - add performed by list owner does not need authentication if DKIM signature OK

 - Default: